Acne-Safer Thanksgiving Dishes

-If you are looking to make your holiday meals more acne-safe, I wanted to share some of my favorite (easy!) tips with you to kick acne-triggers out of Thanksgiving standards and still enjoy all of the holiday goodies!
+However, if you are looking to make your holiday meals more acne-safe, I wanted to share some of my favorite (easy) tips with you to kick acne triggers out of Thanksgiving standards and still enjoy all of the holiday goodies!

-Another great option is from Earth Balance.
-They have an avocado oil spread that is also a great alternative to real butter.
-Made with avocado oil, palm oil, and sea salt, it also will quench those buttery cravings without contributing to nasty breakouts.
+Another great option is Earth Balance’s Avocado Oil Spread.
+Made with avocado oil, palm oil, and sea salt, it will quench those buttery cravings without contributing to nasty breakouts.
 You can find Earth Balance at most major grocery stores, as well as smaller natural food stores.

 Cheese alternatives have really grown and developed over the past decade, to where there are many options that are easy to find and, most importantly, taste really good.

 Violife also offers the Just Like Parmesan Wedge, which undeniably even looks like real parmesan.
-Made with potato and rice starch, coconut oil, and sea-salt, this wedge can be substituted anywhere parmesan is called for in your recipes.
-It's great on potatoes, in appetizers, on salads, finger sandwiches, and more.
+Made with potato and rice starch, coconut oil, and sea salt, this wedge can be substituted anywhere parmesan is called for in your recipes.
+It's great in potatoes, appetizers, salads, finger sandwiches, and more.

 What would stuffing be without bread?
 Well, it wouldn't be stuffing because that's the main ingredient!
 White flour and refined sugar are both acne triggers, however, there are tons of great solutions.